SainsburyWellcomeCentre/WAZP/CONTRIBUTING.md

 It's a good idea to test locally before pushing.
 Pytest will run all tests and also report test coverage.

+#### Test data
+For some tests, you will need to use real experimental data.
+We store some sample datasets in an external data repository.
+See [sample datasets](#sample-datasets) for more information.

 ### Continuous integration
 All pushes and pull requests will be built by [GitHub actions](https://docs.github.com/en/actions).
 This will usually include linting, testing and deployment.